-Established in 2014 and having lent tens of millions, this innovative and professional P2P lending company has demonstrated great selection of business borrowers while offering secured loans that are just 40% of the size of the business borrowers’ assets, plus an already large reserve fund to cover expected losses that is currently being boosted to huge by founding investors, if the need arises.
+Established in 2014 and having lent tens of millions, this innovative P2P lending company has demonstrated pretty good selection of business borrowers and it has a large reserve fund to cover expected losses.

 As a result of the above, no lenders have come close to losing any money.

-Growth Street is exceedingly transparent, giving us access to its key people, and also to its data, which enables us to assess every detail of its business using risk modelling and investing techniques.
+Growth Street is very transparent, giving us access to its key people, and also to its data, which enables us to assess every detail of its business using risk modelling and investing techniques.

-We believe interest rates are truly excellent for the risks involved, with a large safety margin in the event of severe economic disasters.
+We believe interest rates are very good for the risks involved, with a large safety margin in the event of severe economic disasters.